Benjamin-Lee/DNAvisualization.org/paper/response.md

 > 2.  the descriptions in "Implementation" section need to be modified, please refer AWS or FaaS framework.
 At a first glance, the description seems a new variant of FaaS framework is proposed and implemented for the purpose of this work.

 > 3. The boxes for client, AWS Lambda and AWS S3 at the below of  Figure 2 can be removed as they are already on top.

+In response to the points raised by the first reviewer, Figure 2 has now be completely remade.
+As such, there are no more boxes on to bottom (or the top) of the figure.

 >The followings are related to 'usability test' for the site;
 Most of the functionalities work except the followings;